xhd2015/xgo/README.md

 If `xgo` is not found, you may need to check if `$GOPATH/bin` is added to your `PATH` variable.

-There are other options,see [doc/INSTALLATION.md](./doc/INSTALLATION.md).
+For CI jobs like github workflow, see [doc/INSTALLATION.md](./doc/INSTALLATION.md).

 # Requirement
 `xgo` requires at least `go1.17` to compile.